This year, I’m getting married. And, fingers crossed, it's going to be outside—so long as this Seattle weather cooperates.

 The venue we chose offered a cedar arch to anchor the outdoor ceremony, but it wasn’t my style.
 I thought I could create a wedding arch that was simple, elegant, and that would make more of a lasting impact.
 So, inspired by a wedding I saw on Pinterest, I built my own!

-Step 1: Cut and Prep the Wood
+Step 1: Choose and cut the wood

 one long piece with opposing 45° angles, measuring the shorter side at 48”